offalynne/Input/docs/3.4/Platform-Quirks.md

 - Android keyboard input is problematic and so set to off by default.
 The most significant issue is keys regularly and irreparably sticking when modified using Shift keys.
 You can turn keyboard input on by [setting `INPUT_ANDROID_KEYBOARD_ALLOWED` to `true`](Configuration).
 If using this feature, it is not recommended to use bindings besides Arrow keys, Enter, Space, and Backspace.

-- Android touchscreen input is fully functional supporting a device-relative number of touches up to 11.
-By default Input ignores the touchscreen, you can toggle it on by [setting `INPUT_TOUCH_POINTER_ALLOWED` to `true`](Configuration).
-When enabled, Input selects the best-available touch point to return mouse-like presses and releases.

-- Mouse input is partially functional.
-GameMaker uses the first mouse "device" for both touchscreen input and mouse, so there is no certain way to determine which is in use.
-Mouse position updates when the mouse is clicked.
-By default mouse input is off (see above).

 - [Game controller mapping](Controller-Mapping) faces some limitations imposed by the implementation of SDL2's gamepad mapping.
 Specifically, the runtime is using an old version of the identifying string used to differentiate gamepads, resulting in the feature being marginally limited on the platform.

 - Gamepads are sometimes misreported and often over-reported on the platform so [device blocking](Controller-Mapping#controller-blacklist) is particularly useful.

-- Due to GameMaker's handling of the Android gamepad stack, some gamepads do not have functional dpad mappings.
+- Due to GameMaker's handling of the Android gamepads stack, some gamepads do not have functional dpad mappings.

 - Switch JoyCons are not properly handled by some versions of the Android kernel.
 As a result, they are not supported in some circumstances.